forestfangsenlin/ICVAE/README.md

 ```
 jupyter notebook
 ```
-Enter the ICVAE fold and The ICVAE contains two main models (note: these two files just to act as a reference, if you want to train the model, you can  run the **train.ipynb**):

 For training each molecular property, you can train ICVAE model by running **train.ipynb**.

 ### 4. how to generate the following latent image?